UnaiM/OpenFramingIO/framing_management.md

 Because of all this, we think the VFX shot pipeline could benefit from a system that is:

-* A one-stop solution to express all the required resolution and framing data for delivery
+* A one-stop solution to express all the required resolution and framing data for delivery.
-* Capable of determining optimal resolutions, and providing the means to account for those, on every pipeline step
+* Capable of determining optimal resolutions, and providing the means to account for those, on every pipeline step.
-* Independent from any software package
+* Independent from any software package.
-* Artist-friendly (or rather, Supervisor-friendly)
+* Artist-friendly (or rather, Editor/Supervisor-friendly).

 Data model